 Describe how the State will conduct ongoing monitoring of progress in addition to quarterly reporting.
+Update for FY 2024

 In addition to the quarterly reporting to FMCSA, Utah is committed to the following activities to monitor our CMV Crash Reduction Goal:

 - Crash results are monitored and discussed monthly in our monthly MCSAP Coordination meetings. - The Division's MCSAP Manager reviews and analyzes each fatal and serious injury crash as it is reported to monitor trends, causation, and prevention.
-Crash corridors will be monitored for shifts in trends to target communication and enforcement in identified most help needed areas. - The UHP is taking a more focused effort on CMV driver behavior through Level III inspections, as they train new officers due to high turnover and retirements, to try and avoid crash causation behaviors. - UHP has committed to hiring more officers focused on MCSAP activities, using MCSAP funds allocated to them as a subgrantee.
-We are hopeful that the extra presence, inspections, and traffic enforcement will reduce our high number of fatal and serious injury crashes.
+Crash corridors will be monitored for shifts in trends to target communication and enforcement in identified most help needed areas. - The UHP is taking a more focused approach to crash investigation through its Major Crash Investigation Team (MCIT) having purchased specialized equipment designed to better investigate CMV crash causation.
+They have also added a CVSA certified inspector to the team to conduct post-crash inspections.
+UHP has increased its staffing by three additional officers to join its commercial motor vehicle enforcement program, increasing the presence of the program in strategic areas where there is limited enforcement.
+UHP has also increased the number of MCSAP enforcement projects.